arnemertz/presentations/README.md

 # Presentations

+## Phantastic Code Smells and Where to Find Them
+I talk about what code smells are and eight of the most common language agnostic and language specific code smells.
+Each smell is shown using examples from open source code bases.
+[Slides](./PhantasticCodeSmells/PhantasticCodeSmells.pdf)

+The talk was held at the [MeetingC++](meetingcpp.com) conference on November 15th 2019 in Berlin, Germany.

 ## Bringing Clean Code to Large Scale Legacy C++ Applications
 A talk about the experiences I gathered in several large and old enterprise C++ code bases.
 ([Slides](./CleanCodeLegacyCpp/BringingCleanCodeToLargeScaleLegacyCppApplications.pdf))